brucou/2048s/README.md

        -  99% => 1000 trials: passes if number of 4s between 79 and 128
     -  We'll try 1000 trials first and if that's too slow, we'll downgrade to 100!
     -  This is not enough to prove the randomness of the generator but it is enough for our purposes to observe that we get 2s far more often than 4s.
 With those numbers we accept an observed ratio of 1/8 or 1/12 as OK vs the theoretical 1/10.
+    -  We also need to test the randomness of the location for the first two cells.
+That comes down to testing the uniform distribution between 1 and 4 (0 and 3 actually) of the abscissa and ordinate for the location.
+AI gave a great answer for this.
+       -  the AI provided function had to be manually updated to accept different parameters but that was easy enough

  -  set_up_initial_board:
     -  .... how do we test this UI??
     - Let's ask AI!!